pulsar-edit/pulsar/packages/git-switcher/README.md

 Commands available in `atom-workspace`:

 - `git-switcher:select-repository`: pick the active repository,
-- `git-switcher:select-branch`: pick a branch of the active repository to check out.
+- `git-switcher:select-branch`: pick a branch of the active repository to check out,
+- `git-switcher:toggle-lock`: pin or unpin the active repository so it stops or resumes following the active editor.

 ## Services